We're working on a new digital service for people to manage their taxi licence.

 You can read more about our findings and recommendations in ourand the .

-We created a range of prototypes as we explored the problems and potential solutions for a 'manage my taxi licence' service.
+After mapping our users' journeys, we created a range of prototypes as we explored the problems and potential solutions for a 'manage my taxi licence' service.
 This included an interactive prototype which we used to test our ideas with taxi drivers, operators, and our licensing team.
 We found:

 - Licence holders would like email reminders of tasks to be done